Sequential and Decentralized Estimation of Linear Regression Parameters in Wireless Sensor Networks: Introduction

-On the other hand, decentralized vector parameter estimation has been studied in a variety of papers, e.g., \cite{Ribeiro06,Msechu12,Xiao06,Xiao08,Luo05,Schizas07,Schizas08,Stankovic11,Borkar82,Zhao07}.
-Among those \cite{Ribeiro06,Msechu12,Xiao08,Luo05,Schizas07} consider a wireless sensor network with a fusion center (FC), which computes a global estimator using local information received from sensors, whereas \cite{Schizas08,Stankovic11,Borkar82,Zhao07} consider \emph{ad hoc} wireless sensor networks, where sensors in the absence of an FC compute their local estimators and communicate them through the network.
+Decentralized parameter estimation has been mainly studied under two different network topologies.
+In the first one, sensors communicate to a fusion center (FC) that performs estimation based on the received information, e.g., \cite{Fang10,Ribeiro06,Msechu12,Xiao08,Luo05,Schizas07}.
+The other commonly studied topology is called ad hoc network, in which there is no designated FC, but sensors compute their local estimators and communicate them through the network, e.g., \cite{Das09,Schizas08,Stankovic11,Borkar82,Zhao07}.
 Decentralized estimation under both network topologies is reviewed in \cite{Xiao06}.
-In \cite{Ribeiro06,Xiao06,Schizas07,Schizas08,Borkar82,Zhao07} a general nonlinear signal model is assumed.
-The majority of pertinent works in the literature, e.g., \cite{Ribeiro06,Msechu12,Xiao06,Xiao08,Luo05,Schizas07,Schizas08,Stankovic11}, studies fixed-sample-size estimation.
-There are a few works, such as \cite{Borkar82,Zhao07}, that consider sequential decentralized vector parameter estimation.
-Nevertheless, \cite{Borkar82,Zhao07} assume that sensors transmit real numbers, which obviously requires quantization in practice.
-In many applications quantization must be performed using a small number of bits due to the strict energy and bandwidth constraints on sensors.
-Recently, in a series of papers \cite{Fellouris11,Yilmaz12,Yilmaz13a,Fellouris12,Yilmaz12_est} it was shown that level-triggered sampling, which is a non-uniform sampling method, meets those strict constraints by infrequently transmitting a single bit from sensors to the FC.
-Moreover, decentralized schemes based on level-triggered sampling can significantly outperform their counterparts based on traditional uniform-in-time sampling \cite{Yilmaz12}.
-Following the decentralized schemes based on level-triggered sampling presented for scalar parameter estimation in \cite{Fellouris12} and \cite{Yilmaz12_est} we propose in this paper a computationally efficient decentralized scheme for vector parameter estimation.
+Many existing works consider parameter estimation in linear models, e.g., \cite{Das09,Fang10,Msechu12,Xiao08,Luo05,Stankovic11}.
+Whereas in \cite{Ribeiro06,Xiao06,Schizas07,Schizas08,Borkar82,Zhao07} a general nonlinear signal model is assumed.
+The majority of existing works on decentralized estimation, e.g., \cite{Das09,Fang10,Ribeiro06,Msechu12,Xiao06,Xiao08,Luo05,Schizas07,Schizas08,Stankovic11}, studies fixed-sample-size estimation.
+There are a few works, such as \cite{Borkar82,Fellouris12}, that consider sequential decentralized parameter estimation.
+Nevertheless, \cite{Borkar82} assumes that sensors transmit real numbers, and \cite{Fellouris12} focuses on continuous-time observations, which can be seen as practical limitations.

-We represent scalars with lower-case letters, vectors with upper-case letters and matrices with upper-case bold letters.
-The remainder of the paper is organized as follows.
-The centralized sequential vector estimation problem is formulated in Section \ref{sec:prob}.
-In Section \ref{sec:opt}, we derive the optimal centralized sequential estimators under two different criteria.
-We then propose a computationally efficient decentralized sequential estimator in Section \ref{sec:dec}.
-Finally, the paper is concluded in Section \ref{sec:conc}.